 Interest Income

 This income results from interest received on the Corporation's cash balances.
-Interest income decreased in the three months ended September 30, 2019 compared to the same period in the prior year as a result of lower average cash balances.
-Interest income for the nine months ended September 30, 2019 is comparable to the same period in the prior year.
+Interest income is lower in the current quarter compared to the comparative period in the prior year as a result of lower average cash balances.

 Balance Sheet